headspace

 Mayah, Youth Worker (she/her)

-To relax Mayah likes to get out into nature, go paddle boarding, snorkeling and sometimes by reading a book.
+To relax Mayah likes to get out into nature, go paddle boarding, snorkeling and reading books.

-To relax, Sara likes doing mindful activities like meditation, yoga, hiking, walk, Pilates, swimming, running and reading.
+To relax, Haijin likes doing mindful activities like meditation, yoga, hiking, walk, Pilates, swimming, running and reading.

 Shane, Allied Health Worker (he/him)